elastic/elasticsearch/README.md

 * `normal` : Ordinary segmentation: no decomposition for compounds

-* `search` : Segmentation geared towards search: this includes a decompounding process for long nouns, also includeing the full compound token as a synonym.
+* `search` : Segmentation geared towards search: this includes a decompounding process for long nouns, also including the full compound token as a synonym.

 * `extended` : Extended mode outputs unigrams for unknown words.